EvelynGriffith/201_final_website/writing/report.md

 ## Implementation of your project

-Our website includes languags such as JavaScript, SCSS, Nunjucks, Python, and a small amount of HTML.
+Our website includes languages such as JavaScript, SCSS, Nunjucks, Python, and a small amount of HTML.
 We are using the platform Netlify to help produce our website.
-We started with a Netlify template but had to customize and personalize to fit our goals.
-We customized aspects such as the website icon, main image, the information on the board members and the club, and event articles.
-Parts we had to impliment ourselves included a new page for the name generator itself.
-We also added a page with important club links such as the Google Drive.
+We started with a Netlify template but had to customize and personalize it to fit our goals.
+We customized aspects such as the website icon, main image, the information on the board members/club, and the event articles.
+For some parts, we had to implement the entirety of it ourselves including a new page for the name generator and Google Drive links.

 ## Evaluation and Testing of your Program